Know Before You Go

 Before Departure

 Be sure your passports are valid for at least six months beyond your return date and contain at least two blank pages per destination.
 Clients are responsible to ensure that they have all the proper documents for travel.
-Visas may be required for your destination.
-Visit the state department website for further information.
+Visas or travel authorizations, may be required for your destination.
+Visit the Department of State website for further information.

 Children traveling with one parent, or someone who is not a parent/legal guardian, or children traveling in a group may require special documents (such as a child consent form) to travel.
 It is the client’s responsibility to obtain these documents well ahead of time.